Finding comfort during the COVID-19 pandemic came in the form of a new furry friend for many Canadians, especially in B.C.

-Marjanna Wornell, canine educator and dog trainer at Middle Earth Canine Academy in Colwood, is seeing a lot of pets that were purchased during the COVID-19 pandemic.
+Marjanna Wornell, a canine educator and dog trainer at Middle Earth Canine Academy in Colwood, said she was inundated with requests back in July.

 “I can’t keep a waitlist because I don’t have time to phone someone back,” she said at the time, noting she was concerned about people transitioning back to work.

-“People are going back to work so there is the whole issue of helping them prepare the dog for that,” she says.
+“People are going back to work so there is the whole issue of helping them prepare the dog for that,” Wornell said.
 “I am concerned that some people are becoming overwhelmed with their dogs.
 Without help, they would be re-homing them.”